6.1.3 |

 'im to do that, yet

-this is no necessity.
-'Er aim might also be, for example, to
+this is not a necessity.
+'Er aim may also be, for example, to

 create the feelings one has when visiting a particular (kind of)